jsudiaman/combochance/README.md

 <img src="https://raw.githubusercontent.com/sudiamanj/combochance/master/img/screenshot.png" alt="Screenshot" width="800" height="480">

-This tells us that we will open Valhalla + Kristya about once in every 10 duels.
+According to Combo Chance, you will open Valhalla + Kristya about once in every 10 duels.

 So, got a combo in mind?
 [Give it a try!](https://sudicode.com/combochance)